-In line with generally accepted international standards, the codes or the listing rules of all Nordic countries stipulate that at least half, or a majority, of the Board members to be elected by the shareholders have to be independent of the company.
+The codes or the listing rules of all Nordic countries stipulate that at least half, or a majority, of the Board members to be elected by the shareholders have to be independent of the company.
 Further, a separation between the Board and Executive Management is required.
 The same person cannot be CEO and chairman of the Board.
 Hence, the great majority of the Nordic listed companies have entirely or predominantly non-executive boards.